[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 together with three black hemispherical bases.

-This is one of the few Subbuteo numbers which get reused for a completely different set.
-The original Set L (note the "a" is my numbering, not theirs) was a card sheet containing a referee and two linesman, plus three black bases.
-As with the teams, the celluloid refs followed hot on the heels of this set, being in the range by 1949.
+This is one of the few Subbuteo numbers which was reused (more than once!) for a completely different set.
+This 1950s Set L was a card sheet containing a referee and two linesman, plus three black bases.
+As with the teams, the celluloid referees followed hot on the heels of this set, and were in the range by 1949.

 (first version)